 The Sub-Committee discussed potential partnerships with peer-reviewed journals to facilitate the publications of ICCAT working products.
 Previously, ICCAT had a six-year arrangement with Aquatic Living Resource (ALR), but that arrangement was temporarily interrupted.
 The Secretariat informed the Sub-Committee that a new ICCAT-ALR agreement is now possible, and that the scope of the journal will be broadened, including fisheries management in general.
-The Bulletin of Marine Science (BMS) also expressed an interest in collaboration with ICCAT with some specific conditions (Appendix 2 of SCI-008).
+The Bulletin of Marine Science (BMS) also expressed an interest in collaboration with ICCAT with some specific conditions (Appendix 2 of the 2014 Secretariat Report on Statistics and Coordination of Research).
 Both of these opportunities request a higher implication of the SCRS in the review process and have financial implications in the case of BMS.
 The Sub-Committee recommended that we continue our collaboration with Aquatic Living Resources but investigate ways to accelerate the process of publication.